confetti-framework/docs/routing.md

         //
     }),

-If the parameter cannot be found, a Lanvard exception is thrown.
+If the parameter cannot be found, a Confetti exception is thrown.
 Do you want more control over the errors?
 Then use methods with the suffix E to receive an error:

     postId, err := request.Value("post_id").NumberE()
     commentAlias, err := request.Value("comment_alias").StringE()